 Rickshaw Girl by Mitali Perkins, illustrated by Jamie Hogan.
 Naima figures out a way to earn money for her family in Bangladesh.

 The Mighty Miss Malone by Christopher Paul Curtis.
-Spunky and immensely likable Deza struggles through the Great Depression when her mother and brother set off to find her father after he disappears.
+Spunky and immensely likable Deza struggles through the Great Depression when she, her mother and brother set off to find her father after he disappears.

 The Family Fletcher (series) by Dana Alison Levy.
-A hilarious tale in which a diverse family, both in personality and ethnicity navigates the perils of family life and school.
+A hilarious tale in which a diverse family, both in personality and ethnicity, navigates the perils of family life and school.

 Love That Dog by Sharon Creech.
 Jack learns how to express himself with the help of a sensitive teacher, his dog and poetry.